 Nov 4-Dec 8 Glorious: A Five-Week Course about the Five-Part Routine Each week we will: Highlight one part of the routine.
 Dance through an entire routine (different every time).
 Each class will be recorded.
 Each recording will be available for one week.
 There will also be a Q&A video/phone conference each week.
 Students will learn structure, moods, and technique, as well as practice improvising through the routine.
 This is so fresh it doesn’t even have a sales page.
 Trust the Chef Premium Earlybird Pricing (until Oct 8): $69 (full price $99).
 Link goes straight to Paypal.
 Please copy and paste if the link is not clickable. https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=WGXCTY2AW22LW

 It’s a funny thing about food, especially ethnic food.
 However your grandmother made something, that’s the way it’s supposed to taste.
-Unless you never met your grandmother, or she couldn’t cook worth a damn, of course.
+Unless you didn’t know your grandmother, or she couldn’t cook worth a damn, or she was scary and not safe, or some such, of course.
 That happens, and I’m sorry.
-But for most of us, she’s the heaven to which we aspire, the yardstick by which we measure all other things.
+But for most of us, she’s the culinary heaven to which we aspire, the yardstick by which we measure all other things.

 My kids never got to taste my grandmother’s hummus, but I did, and they got to taste mine.
 Ironically, I learned how to make hummus from my non-Arabic mom, but she learned from my grandmother.
 So it’s not a matter of ethnicity, but understanding and valuing.

 So the kids know what it’s supposed to taste like, and what’s supposed to be in it (and so will you, shortly).
 And oh my god, you should hear my daughter’s disdain for what she calls “hippie hummus.”